jasonBirchall/KubERA/PLAYGROUND.md

 Once your playground is running, try these scenarios:

 ### 1. **Pod Failure Analysis**
-- Click on broken pods in the KubERA dashboard
+- Click on problematic pods in the KubERA dashboard
 - Observe the AI-powered analysis in the terminal
 - Check the anonymization privacy notices